wpwoodjr/plex-docker/README.md

 ## Getting started

-Clone or download this repository, the `cd` to it and follow the instructions below.
+Clone or download this repository, then `cd` to it and follow the instructions below.

 ## Docker
 If you don't have Docker, install it per your OS instructions and [add yourself](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) to the `docker` group so that `sudo` is not required to use Docker.